-The painful reality of narcissistic abuse is emotionally, physically and mentally devastating, often if it was our parent, we grow up with a lot of guilt for things we never did, a lot of resentment for something we never had from affection to not being allowed out.
+The painful reality of narcissistic abuse is emotionally, physically and mentally devastating, often if it was our parent, we grow up with a lot of guilt for things we never did, a lot of resentment for something we never had, from little affection to not being allowed out.
 There are so many deeply hidden scars to heal from.
 Most often, those who didn’t turn in the human survival fight mode and become narcissistic themselves tend to end up as people-pleasers, fearing judgment from others, not having much confidence and little self-esteem.
 Often leading to relationships with narcissistic people as we believe it to be normal.

 One thing you can do is think back to your very first childhood memory, if it was positively great, or if it was negative or had anything connected to your current situation, you need to go through the pain, feel the pain, remove the pain and let it go, screaming, crying, getting angry with it.
 However, you wish to let those emotions out.

-Most often, we prefer to run from the pain, hide from the pain, deny ourselves the right to the pain, to avoid the hurt.
-Unfortunately, this usually ends up with us, hurting ourselves more.
+Most often, we prefer to run from the pain, hide from the pain, deny ourselves the right to the pain to avoid the hurt.
+Unfortunately, this usually ends up with us hurting ourselves more.

-Most often when we don’t deal with our inner trauma and pain, we get trapped in negative coping mechanisms, that may have served us well at the moment, yet it programs our subconscious and no longer serves us if we don’t release those painful memories, instead we keep them, trapped within our subconscious, so our own insecurities, weaknesses and vulnerabilities don’t surface for others to take advantage of in the future.
+Most often, when we don’t deal with our inner trauma and pain, we get trapped in negative coping mechanisms that may have served us well at the moment.
+Yet, it programs our subconscious and no longer serves us if we don’t release those painful memories.
+Instead, we keep them trapped within our subconscious so our own insecurities, weaknesses and vulnerabilities don’t surface for others to take advantage of in the future.
 These coping mechanisms protect us from the reality of the pain.